 Projects are judged based on (A) promise and significance of the proposed research project; (B) the humanities and arts content of the project; (C) the quality, significance, and breadth of the applicant’s prior work.

-5. Document, signed by the head(s) of the unit(s) in which you hold funded appointments
+- Acknowledgement of Application Form signed by the head(s) of the unit(s) in which you hold funded appointments.

 The selection committee will consider only those applications that are complete and that adhere to the specified word and page limits.